-Part 6 - Suitors' fund part of the common fund was standing during any half-year is to be carried to a reserve fund.
-(2) The reserve fund is part of the common fund and, with the approval of a judge, may be used by the Principal Registrar - (a) in making good any deficiencies in the

-- (a) in making good any deficiencies in the funds in Court; or - (b) in making good any amount by which the amount of interest to be credited to the accounts forming part of the common fund during any half-year exceeds the amount of interest earned for that halfyear; or - (c) to pay any expenses incurred in administering the funds in Court. - (3) Interest in the reserve fund that is not used for the purposes of subrule (2) - (a) is to be invested as part of the common fund; and - (b) is not to be treated as unclaimed money.
+- part of the common fund was standing during any half-year is to be carried to a reserve fund. - (2) The reserve fund is part of the common fund and, with the approval of a judge, may be used by the Principal Registrar - (a) in making good any deficiencies in the funds in Court; or - (b) in making good any amount by which the amount of interest to be credited to the accounts forming part of the common fund during any half-year exceeds the amount of interest earned for that half-year; or - (c) to pay any expenses incurred in administering the funds in Court. - (3) Interest in the reserve fund that is not used for the purposes of subrule (2) - (a) is to be invested as part of the common fund; and - (b) is not to be treated as unclaimed money.